GeoffreyChen777/paperlib-website/src/en/doc/getting-started.md

 - Add: open the edit view, add or create your preferred tags and folders.
 You can also drag-drop an item to a tag/folder in the sidebar to add it to the tag/folder.
 - Colorize: right click a tag or a folder in the sidebar list can change its color.

 > By default, the `tag` is the inherent attributes of a paper such as `computer-vision`.
 The `folder` indicates the attributes given by users such as `good-writing`.
 But you can use them in any way you like.
+In Paperlib 3.0, we provide hierarchical folders.

 ![](/assets/images/getting-started/edit.png)